Alfr3d/zappy-assessment/README.md

 ### Page
 - Title, String, Single line text, Required, and used as a Title
+- Slug, String, Slug, Required - Specify {title} as the template
 - Form, Reference to Form

 ### Form